vtneil/final_db/README.md

 **Note**: Ensure that the containers are running and accessible before attempting to connect to pgAdmin4.

 ## Issues

 If you encounter any issues or have questions, feel free to open an issue or reach out for assistance.

+- If connection refuse to pull mygres from using `docker-compose.yml` => pull the image from docker-hub manually to your local machine.
+Then docker-compose command should works normally
+- Naming conflict, I have updated the name of pgadmin4 to not conflict with the existing name (should not comflict "maybe?")

 ## Special Thanks